Prohelion/prohelion.github.io/docs/Motor_Controllers/WaveSculptor22/User_Manual/85_Appendix_C.md

 ## Drive Command Examples

 Ignoring the added complexity of bus and thermal limiting, the WaveSculptor operates such that it will use the maximum available current (torque) to try and achieve the desired velocity.
-This is true for both accelerating and decelerating operation, i.e. the WaveSculptor will automatically regneratively brake if a setpoint velocity is provided that is slower than the current speed.
+This is true for both accelerating and decelerating operation, i.e. the WaveSculptor will automatically regeneratively brake if a setpoint velocity is provided that is slower than the current speed.

 Two main drive modes will be used in a normal vehicle setup: torque control; and velocity (cruise) control.
 A conventional vehicle runs in torque control mode, where the position of the accelerator (gas) pedal controls the amount of torque produced by the engine.
 In an electric system, the motor current is proportional to torque, and can be easily regulated, as can the velocity.